Blog | Personal Finance

 • "Money isn't everything."

-Because my poor dad didn’t believe money was a good thing, he never took the time to learn about money or how to use it.
+Because poor dad didn’t believe money was a good thing, he never took the time to learn about money or how to use it.
 Unfortunately, when he was older and had lost his government job, he tried to make ends meet with some bad investments.
-On his deathbed, my dad lamented that he had nothing left to give his children.
-We were all fine financially and tried to ease his mind, but his regrets were strong and hard to overcome.
+On his deathbed, he lamented that he had nothing left to give his children.
+They were all fine financially and tried to ease his mind, but his regrets were strong and hard to overcome.

 You need money...if you view it as a tool

-My rich dad had a different point of view.
-He thought it's foolish to spend your life working for money and to pretend that money wasn't important.
+Rich dad had a different point of view.
+He thought it foolish to spend your life working for money and to pretend that money wasn't important.
 Rich dad believed that life was more important than money, but that money was important for supporting the life you want.

 He often said, "You only have so many hours in a day, and you can only work so hard.
 So, why work hard for money?
 Learn to have money and people work hard for you and you can be free to do the things that are important."